China challenge: getting poor migrant workers to buy vacant homes

-BEIJING/HONG KONG (Reuters) - Rattled by the potential economic fallout from millions of unsold homes, China wants migrant workers to buy properties in smaller cities and ease the burden on a real estate sector that makes up about 15 percent of the country’s economic growth.
+BEIJING/HONG KONG, Jan 4 (Reuters) - Rattled by the potential economic fallout from millions of unsold homes, China wants migrant workers to buy properties in smaller cities and ease the burden on a real estate sector that makes up about 15 percent of the country’s economic growth.

 “Conditions are not mature for migrant workers to buy unsold homes.
 You can’t count on a certificate for housing ownership to resolve everything,” said Jason Hu, head of research at Chinese property consultant Holdways in Beijing.